Squeaky Fromme: Murder in Stockton, California

 Fromme traveled to Stockton in 1972 with Nancy Pitman, Priscilla Cooper, and Aryan Brotherhood members Michael Monfort and James Craig, in order to follow through with Manson's deal with the Brotherhood.
 This group met James and Lauren Willett at a cabin.
-In November 1972, Monfort and Craig forced James Willett to dig his own grave and then shot him because he was going to tell the authorities about a series of robberies that they had committed after they were released from prison.
-His body was found with his hand still sticking out of the ground.
+In November 1972, Monfort and Craig forced James Willett to dig his own grave and then shot him because he was going to tell the authorities about a series of robberies that they had committed after they were released from prison.His body was found with his hand still sticking out of the ground.
 The housemates were arrested on suspicion of murder, after which Lauren Willett's body was discovered in the basement.
 She had been shot to death.
 The Willetts' eight-month-old daughter, Heidi, was found alive in the house.
 Fromme was released for lack of evidence.

-The Sonoma County coroner's office concluded that James Willett was killed sometime in September 1972, although his decapitated body was not found until the beginning of November.
+The Sonoma County coroner's office concluded that James Willett was killed sometime in September 1972, although his decapitated body was not found until November.
 He had been buried near Guerneville.
 On the night of November 11, 1972, the Stockton Police responded to information that a station wagon owned by the Willetts was parked in front of 720 W. Flora St. Sergeant Richard Whiteman forced his way into the house: "All the persons subsequently arrested were in the house except for Fromme.
 She telephoned the house while police were there, asking to be picked up, and officers obliged, taking her into custody nearby.
 Police found a quantity of guns and ammunition in the house along with amounts of marijuana and noticed freshly dug earth beneath the building."